heptarch/heptarch.github.io/drafts/demon-bh.md

 Law.
 We can modify the Second Law so that entropy *plus* correlations always increase.
-There are various ways to formalize this, but I won't here.
+There are various ways to formalize this, but I won't do that here.
 Instead, I'll focus on the memory limitation (2).

 <div style="background-color: #cfc ; padding: 10px; border: 1px